Gulf Coast RV Camping & Itinerary

 Where to Stay Midway Down

-For campers coming from the Midwest who do not want to drive to the coast in one day, we recommend a stay at Persimmon Hill Campground in Northern Mississippi.
-This Army Corps of Engineers recreation site, located a little south of Memphis, was clean, quiet, and well maintained.
+For campers traveling from the Midwest who prefer not to drive to the coast in one day, we recommend staying at Persimmon Hill Campground in northern Mississippi.
+This Army Corps of Engineers recreation site, located a little south of Memphis, was clean, quiet, and well-maintained.
 We would definitely stay there again.

 When we looked at Google Maps for the drive home, Route 45 was one of the recommendations.
 Since we drive slower than most vehicles on the interstate, we decided to take it north.
-It was such a pleasant drive without wind or truck traffic.
+It was a pleasant drive, with no wind or truck traffic.

-We stopped for the last night at Chickasaw State Park in Tennessee.
-This is a nice park with many activities, although not in January.
-We got a level full hookup site.
+We spent our last night at Chickasaw State Park in Tennessee.
+This is a lovely park with many activities, although it’s not particularly active in January.
+We have a level, full-hookup site.
 This allowed us to dump and winterize before pulling out of our site.

 As you can see, we had a great time on our Gulf Coast RV Park Adventure.
-We were able to maximize our relaxation time because we premade and froze all of our dinners to take with us.
-That also helped cut down on the number of dishes that had to be washed.
-Doing meals, this way is a big benefit of owning a motorhome.
+We were able to maximize our relaxation time because we had pre-made and frozen all of our dinners to take with us.
+That also helped reduce the number of dishes that had to be washed.
+Doing meals this way is a big benefit of owning a motorhome.
 We did much the same on our Alaskan RV Adventure.

 More Camping Itineraries